| The art of tea drinking contributes to spreading traditional values and Vietnamese cultural identity. (Photo created by AI) |

 The traditional way of enjoying tea of Vietnamese people is simple and rustic.
 The cup of tea is shown as a bridge, connecting family affection, neighborly affection and furthermore, friendship between communities or countries.

-Mr. Daniel, a visitor to the Vietnamese booth at the festival, sipped a cup of hot tea and commented that the taste was very light, not sweet, but had a natural scent of bamboo and earth.
+Mr. Daniel, a visitor to the Vietnamese booth at the festival, sipped a cup of hot tea and commented that the taste was very light, not sweet, but had a natural scent of bamboo, earth and soil.
 He affirmed that it was wonderful to enjoy such a drink.

-Meanwhile, Mrs. Marry said that the tea tasted very special, fresh and refreshing.
-She really enjoyed the experience of drinking tea with Vietnamese mung bean cake, because “these two specialties create a very unique flavor.
-It has a nutty taste and then the refreshing taste of tea, it is really delicious and wonderful”.
+Meanwhile, Mrs. Marry said that the tea taste is very special, fresh and refreshing.
+She really enjoys the experience of drinking tea with Vietnamese green bean cake, because “these two specialties create a very unique flavor.
+It has a nutty taste and then the light taste of tea, it is really delicious and wonderful”.

-There are 6 elements that create a perfect Vietnamese tea-drinking session: “first water, second tea, third brewing, fourth teapot, fifth music and sixth house”.
+There are 6 elements that create a perfect Vietnamese tea-drinking session, which are “first water, second tea, third brewing, fourth teapot, fifth music and sixth house”.
 The word “house” here means the space for tea-drinking and the tea table is a very important part.
-The tea table is modeled after the shape of a Moon-shaped lute, which also evokes the element of “music” and creates elegance in tea-drinking.
+The tea table is modeled after the shape of a Moon-shaped lute, which also evokes the “music” element and creates an elegant look in tea-drinking.

 According to artisan Nguyen Ngoc Tuan, the Moon Lute is a traditional musical instrument of the Vietnamese people.
-It represents the Moon-shaped tea table and also represents the style of the gentleman.
-With tea drinking, we can combine the fifth element, "five mountains", in it.
-The Moon Lute tea table carries the spirit of elegant tea drinking of the Vietnamese people.
+It represents the moon-shaped tea table and also represents the style of a gentleman.
+When enjoying tea, we can combine the fifth element, "five musical instruments".
+The Moon Lute tea table carries the spirit of elegant tea enjoyment of the Vietnamese people.

-This year’s Wellington Multicultural Festival marks the first time the Vietnamese community in Canada has contributed their voice to a sophisticated multicultural exchange space.
-The tea art performance and the distinctive tea table image have become a spiritual symbol of the Vietnamese people, contributing to affirming cultural identity and spreading the traditional values of our country to the world.
+This year’s Wellington Multicultural Festival marked the first time the Vietnamese community in Canada contributed their voice to a sophisticated multicultural exchange space.
+The tea art performance and the distinctive image of the tea table have become a spiritual symbol of the Vietnamese people, contributing to affirming cultural identity and spreading the traditional values of our country to the world.

 Source: https://baoquocte.vn/nghe-thuat-thuong-tra-lan-toa-ban-sac-van-hoa-gia-tri-truyen-thong-viet-nam-321634.html